omidarmat/webDevNotes/react/react.md

 Here are a few practical guidelines about state:

-1. Use a state variable variable for any data that the component should keep track of or remember over time.
+1. Use a state variable for **any data that the component should keep track of or remember over time**.
 This is data that will change at some point.
-2. Whenever you want something in the component to be dynamic, create a piece of state related to that thing, and update the state when that thing should change.
+2. Whenever you want something in the component to be **dynamic**, create a piece of state related to that thing, and update the state when that thing should change.
 For instance, you can create an `isOpen` state variable that tracks whether a model window is open or not.
 Then when `isOpen` is `true` we display the window, and if `false`, we hide it.
-3. When building a component, imagine its view as a reflection of state changing over time.
+3. When building a component, imagine its **view as a reflection of state** changing over time.
 4. For data that should not trigger component re-renders, don't use state.
 Use a regular variable instead.

 ### **Working with a state variable**